canonical/craft-application/docs/reference/environment-variables.rst

 ---------------------

-The following variables cause behaviour changes in craft-application, but should not be used except by craft-application itself.
+The following variables cause behaviour changes in craft-application, but should not be set except by craft-application itself.

 ``CRAFT_LXD_REMOTE``
 ====================